 If you have already purchased a certificate, or it is more than one year after the birth, any changes to certification items (listed above) require an amendment application, documentation, and a fee.
 The Birth Record Amendments webpage provides information about requesting an amendment to a birth record.

 A new birth record is created when there is an adoption, when paternity is established or adjudicated, or upon a court order.
 The new birth record replaces any other birth record that may exist for that individual and shows no evidence of the previous birth record.
 The Office of Vital Records replaces birth records after receiving the required documentation and fee.

-If you have questions about changing a birth record after reading this information, email us at email@example.com or call 651-201-5970.
+If you have questions about changing a birth record after reading this information, contact us at email@example.com or 651-201-5970.